Come grow in God's Love with us.

 How We Worship

 Our Eucharist-centered worship reflects our respect for the traditions of the Episcopal Church and our joy in music and prayer.
-We are fortunate that the sacristy surrounds the altar in a semi-circle, emphasizing that we worship as the people of God.
+We are fortunate that the sanctuary surrounds the altar in a semi-circle, emphasizing that we worship as the people of God.

 At a typical Sunday...